TheChoco1/NBA-Stats/README.md

 ## Future plans:
 * *Website soon...™*
-* Add more players with accurte info
+* Add more players with accurate info
 * Pull directly from an API or find a way to upload stats and injuries accurately and with exact dates